microsoft/pxt-arcade/docs/courses/csintro1/loops/projectiles.md

 ### Example #1: Bird projectile

 1. Review the code below
-2. Create the sample code and run the code
+2. Create a new project and name it "Bird Projectile 1"
-3. Save the code for the task (name it "Bird Projectile 1")
+3. Create the sample code and run the code
 4. Look for what portion of the blocks makes the bird move across the screen, instead of just staying still

 ```blocks